Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 HepB is a routine vaccine recommended for infants through 18 months old.
 Three doses (shots) of HepB should be received at the following ages:

-Infants born to infected mothers should be tested for antibody status at 9 to 18 months to see if they are chronic virus carriers or need to be revaccinated.
+Infants born to infected mothers should be tested for antibody status at 9 to 18 months to see if they are long-term (chronic) virus carriers or need to be revaccinated.

 When it is not known if a mother is infected, the infant should receive the vaccine within 12 hours of birth.
 The mother's blood should then be tested right away.
 If she is infected, the infant should receive immune globulin within 1 week of birth.